-Step 7: If you have a proxy in use for your Internet, select the respective proxy option and configure your proxy settings.
-By default, it is direct connection (no proxy).
-Confirm your selection with enter.
+Step 7: Skip this step.
+By default, it is set to direct connection (no proxy).

+Confirm selection with enter.
 EVE will reboot automatically.

-IMPORTANT NOTE: If you are setting up your management IP for the first time (fresh EVE installation), please return to the install section and complete installation phase 3.
+IMPORTANT NOTE: If you are setting up your management IP for the first time (fresh EVE installation), please return to the install section and complete installation Phase 3.